-Seeing a Red-Lined Carrion Beetle suggests a rotting bird or mammal is nearby and hosting the beetle's preferred food item: fly larvae.
+Sighting a Red-lined Carrion Beetle means a rotting bird or mammal is nearby, hosting the beetle's favorite food: maggots.

-The Red-Lined Carrion Beetle can be found feasting on the maggots that cover rotting carcasses.
-Like the decaying creature the fly larvae feed on, the Red-Lined Carrion Beetle has a foul odor.
-They are attracted to lights at night and may congregate on porches because of them.
-They are active from spring through most of autumn.
+Shiny black wing coverings (elytra) on the Red-lined Carrion Beetle have ridges that run the length of them.
+A single red band of color crosses both elytra near the bottom of the beetle.
+The diet of this species is special.
+The Red-lined Carrion Beetle can be found feasting on the maggots that cover rotting carcasses.
+Like the decaying creature the fly larvae feed on, the Red-Lined Carrion Beetle also has a foul odor.
+This may protect it from predators.
+It is attracted to lights at night and may congregate on illuminated porches.
+It is active from spring through most of autumn.
 Adults survive winter by going underground or taking shelter to avoid the cold and frost.

 Scientific Name: Necrodes surimanensis